 The Local Enterprise Office (LEO) provides financial assistance to small businesses in the form of grants and loans.
-These funds can be used for a variety of business activities, such as market research and expansion, training and product development.
-It’s worth noting that the LEO also offers free advice on business planning and mentoring to help entrepreneurs get their startup off the ground.
+These funds can be used for a variety of business activities, such as market research and expansion, training, and product development.
+It’s worth noting that the LEO also offers free advice on business planning and mentoring to help entrepreneurs get their startups off the ground.

-Additionally, the Department of Business, Enterprise and Innovation provides a range of supports to businesses in Ireland, including grants for research, development and innovation (RD&I) projects.
+Additionally, the Department of Business, Enterprise, and Innovation provides a range of support to businesses in Ireland, including grants for research, development, and innovation (RD&I) projects.
 These RD&I grants are available to companies that are carrying out innovative work in areas such as engineering and manufacturing.

 Furthermore, the Department of Agriculture, Food and the Marine offers grants to businesses in the food sector that are looking to improve their production processes or develop new products.

 Finally, there are a number of other government initiatives aimed at supporting startups.
 These include Enterprise Ireland’s Competitive Start Fund, which provides up to €50,000 for entrepreneurs with innovative business ideas, and the Innovate to Grow Voucher Scheme, which gives businesses up to €2,500 for consultancy services.

 In short, there are a variety of different grants and supports available to help new businesses in Ireland get established.
 To find out more about these options and how you can apply for them, contact your local LEO or Enterprise Ireland office.